Netflix/repokid/README.md

 Repokid uses filters to decide which roles are candidates to be repoed.
 Filters may be configured to suit your environment as described below.

-### Blacklist Filter
+### Blocklist Filter
-Roles may be excluded by adding them to the Blacklist filter.
+Roles may be excluded by adding them to the Blocklist filter.
 One common reason to exclude a role is if the corresponding workload performs occasional actions that may not have been observed but are known to be required.
 There are two ways to exclude a role:

- - Exclude role name for all accounts: add it to a list in the config `filter_config.BlacklistFilter.all`
+ - Exclude role name for all accounts: add it to a list in the config `filter_config.BlocklistFilter.all`
- - Exclude role name for specific account: add it to a list in the config `filter_config.BlacklistFilter.<ACCOUNT_NUMBER>`
+ - Exclude role name for specific account: add it to a list in the config `filter_config.BlocklistFilter.<ACCOUNT_NUMBER>`

- Blacklists can also be maintained in an S3 blacklist file.
+ Blocklists can also be maintained in an S3 blocklist file.
 They should be in the following form:
  ```json
  {
    "arns": ["arn1", "arn2"],